frab/frab/README.md

 ### Download and Installation

-frab is hosted at [github](https://github.com/frab/frab) .
+frab is hosted at [github](https://github.com/frab/frab).

 There is no official release yet.
 Just clone the repository and get the latest code.

-Please refer to the README for installation instructions.
+Please refer to the [README](https://github.com/frab/frab/blob/master/README.md) for installation instructions.
 Take a look at the [wiki](https://github.com/frab/frab/wiki) for more information.

 ### Manual